DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-keyboard-navigation.md

 # TableKeyboardNavigation Plugin Reference

-A plugin that visualizes table focused cell.
+A plugin that visualizes a focused table cell.

 ## Import